nyris/SDK.Android/README.md

 Why new SDK ?
 -----
-The the old [SDK](https://github.com/nyris/Nyris.IMX.Android) is offering only image matching services and based on asynchronous callback system.
+The old [SDK](https://github.com/nyris/Nyris.IMX.Android) is offering only image matching services and based on asynchronous callback system.
 This new SDK offers:

 * Support of Reactive programming paradigm